University of the Elderly Regulations

 IMPORTANT: The order of registration will be strictly respected until the vacancies are filled.
 The student will be informed by email if they have obtained a place and the instructions for self-registration.

-ONLINE REGISTRATION DEADLINE: New students: From July 10 to 13.
+New students: From July 21st to August 1st.

 NOTE: